 How things have held up over the past year?

 Well, I’ve been using my DIY Trekpak system for over a year now and it’s still amazing – no complaints so far.
 I’ve been out on many extended trips, in hot and cold weather environments and everything still works as it should.
 I was a bit worried the spray glue might start to separate in hot weather, but that hasn’t happened either.
 Perhaps if you leave your Pelican case in 100˚F weather for days on end in full sun, the glue might eventually start to break down, but I would be more concerned about what’s happening to the actual gear inside the case.

 I do have a few suggestions based on my year-long experience.

 - Skip the spray glue adhesive and just get the self-adhesive EVA foam.
 Even after a year, whenever I open my Pelican case I still get a whiff of the adhesive spray glue – not sure why – perhaps this stuff never fully cures.
-In any case, the extra cost for self-adhesive EVA is so insignificant that there’s no reason not to get it.
+The extra cost for self-adhesive EVA is so insignificant that there’s no reason not to get it.
 Again, you lungs will thank you.

 - EVA foam thickness.
 I’ve been experimenting using different thickness of the EVA foam and here are my conclusions.
 For the outside perimeter I would use a 4mm / 2mm combination.
 This gives it structure and protection from bumps and drops.
 For the rest of the interior dividers, 2mm works just fine.
 At first it will seem too thin, but once you put it all together, it all locks in place and it actually has a lot of structural integrity – like a honeycomb, the whole is greater than its parts.